JazzMaster/LazGFX/README.md

 MAC:

 		My Mac mini has XCode- and I have a VM (or three).
-        Im looking to the needed libs right now.

 Ubuntu:

 		has a serious FPC/Lazarus distribution flaw.

-		DO NOT INSTALL FPC or Lazarus from the OS repository!!!!
+		DO NOT INSTALL FPC or Lazarus from the OS repository for UBU 14 or 16.
 		(You have three "bleeding edge" svn packages to install instead.)

 Castle /sceneGraph engine will install just fine.

 ## Ports